 TABLE OF CONTENTS • Any organized lab notebook begins with a table of contents.
 Each entry might include the page number(s), experiment title, and the date the experiment was performed.
-You might not see the usefulness of a table of contents in a class such as this that generates such few experiments, but if you are in a research lab where literally hundreds of reactions might be run, a table of contents is absolutely necessary.
+You might not see the usefulness of a table of contents in a class such as this wherein only a few experiments are performed, but if you are in a research lab where literally hundreds of reactions might be run, a table of contents is absolutely necessary.

-EXPERIMENTS • At the very minimum, each experiment must include a title, a completed pre-lab (see Section 5c), and any data you directly acquired during the lab.
+EXPERIMENTS • At the very minimum, each experiment must include a title, a completed pre-lab (see Section 5c), and any data or observations you directly acquired during the lab.
 If you are a science major and/or you are otherwise interested in maintaining a more complete laboratory notebook, additional suggestions for experiment formatting can be found in Section 5e.

-PRE-LABS
+5C PRE-LABS